People's Liberation Army Navy: 2011 Libyan Civil War

-Yemen Conflict
+Yemen conflict

 During the Yemen conflict, in 2015, the Chinese Navy diverted frigates carrying out anti-piracy operations in Somalia to evacuate at least 600 Chinese and 225 foreign citizens working in Yemen.
 Among the non-Chinese evacuees were 176 Pakistani citizens, with smaller numbers from other countries, such as Ethiopia, Singapore, the UK, Italy, and Germany.
 Despite the evacuations, the Chinese embassy in Yemen continued to operate.

+Ream Naval Base

+In July 2019, US officials stated that they had seen a secret agreement that would allow the People's Liberation Army Navy exclusive access to about one-third of the Ream naval base for up to 30 years.
+This would give Beijing a new base near the South China Sea.

+The existence of the agreement was denied by Cambodian authorities who called it "fake news".
+They said that the base is Cambodian, not Chinese, and that foreign military presence there is rotational and not permanent, in compliance with the country's constitution.
+In 2021 the Cambodian defence minister stated that China was helping build infrastructure at Ream and there were no strings attached.

 Equipment

-As of 2018, the Chinese navy operates over 496 combat ships and 232 various auxiliary vessels and counts 255,000 seamen in its ranks.
-The Chinese Navy also employ more than 710 naval aircraft, including fighters, bombers and electronic warfare aircraft.
-China has large amount of artillery, torpedoes, and missiles included in their combat assets.
+China's navy is the second-largest in the world in terms of tonnage.

 Ships and submarines

-All ships and submarines currently in commission with the People's Liberation Army Navy were built in China, with the exception of the Sovremenny-class destroyers, Kilo-class submarines and the aircraft carrier Liaoning.
-Those vessels were either imported from, or originated from Russia.
-As of 2008, English-language official Chinese state media no longer uses the term "People's Liberation Army Navy", instead the term "Chinese Navy" along with the usage of the unofficial prefix "CNS" for "Chinese Navy Ship" is now employed.

-China employs a wide range of Navy combatants including aircraft carriers, amphibious warfare ships, and destroyers.
-The Chinese Navy is undergoing modernization rapidly with nearly half of Chinese Navy combat ships built after 2010.
-China's state-owned shipyards have built 83 ships in just eight years with unprecedented speed.
-China has its own independent maritime missile defense and naval combat system similar to US Aegis.
+As of 2024, the navy has an overall battle force of more than 350 ships and submarines.

 Aircraft

-China operates carrier-based fighter aircraft to secure land, air and sea targets.
-The Chinese Navy also operates a wide range of helicopters for battlefield logistics, reconnaissance, patrol and medical evacuation.
+The Chinese Navy operates both airfield- and carrier-based fixed-wing aircraft, as well as helicopters for battlefield logistics, reconnaissance, patrol and medical evacuation.

 Naval weaponry

-The unique QBS-06 is an underwater assault rifle with 5.8×42 DBS-06, and is used by Naval frogmen.
+The QBS-06 is an underwater assault rifle with 5.8×42 DBS-06.
 It is based on the Soviet APS.

 In early February 2018, pictures of what is claimed to be a Chinese railgun were published online.
 In pictures the gun is shown mounted on the bow of a Type 072III-class landing ship Haiyangshan.
-Media is suggesting that the system is or soon will be ready for testing.
-In March 2018, it was reported that China had confirmed that it had begun testing its electromagnetic rail gun at sea.
+In March 2018, it was reported that China had claimed to have begun testing its electromagnetic rail gun at sea.